Home

 Raffaella has published more than 80 papers and was awarded the IEEE J-STARS Best Paper Award 2013 for her research on statistical analysis of SAR data.

-Naval Systems Architect, Defence Material Organisation, Netherlands Ministry of Defence
+Naval Systems Architect, Ministry of Defence the Netherlands

 I am Ferdinand Peters Naval Systems Architect at the Defence Material Organisation.
 I am responsible for the integration of unmanned (aerial) systems on the Royal Netherlands navy feet.
 I am working on different projects in which the ships are adapted to accommodate the different unmanned systems and in which the unmanned systems are incorporated in the design from the start.
 Moreover, I am involved in the Nederdrone Program in which an organic aerial systems is designed specifically for maritime operations.